JuanmanDev/JuanmanTechBlog/content/index.md

-# Document Driven

-This page corresponds to the `/` route of your website.
-You can delete it or create another file in the `content/` directory.
+---
+layout: index
+---

+# Welcome to Juanman Tech!

+IMPORTANT THIS IS A WORK IN PROCESS PROJECT!

+This is the website for Juan Manuel Béc.

 Try to navigate to [/about](/about).

-Try to navigate to [/blog](/blog).

----

-Look at the [Document Driven documentation](https://content.nuxtjs.org/guide/writing/document-driven) to learn more.
+Try to navigate to [/blog](/blog), I will try to write about Home Assistant, Vue and any other thing that could be interesting.